How to Say Good Morning in Spanish: Greetings & Wishes

 Professional and Formal Morning Greetings

 These are essential for the workplace, formal meetings, or when addressing someone you respect, like an elder or a client.
+When you need to know how to say good morning in spanish for a job interview or business meeting, these are your best choices.

 • Buenos días, señor/señora. – “Good morning, sir/ma’am.”
 The epitome of respect.